open-feature/spec/specification/sections/01-flag-evaluation.md

 > The `provider mutator` function **MUST** invoke the `initialize` function on the newly registered provider before using it to resolve flag values.

 Application authors can await the newly set `provider's` readiness using the `PROVIDER_READY` event.
-Provider instances which are already active (because they have been bound to other `names` or otherwise) need not be initialized again.
+Provider instances which are already active (because they have been bound to other `namespaces` or otherwise) need not be initialized again.
 The `provider's` readiness can state can be determined from its `status` member/accessor.

 See [event handlers and initialization](./05-events.md#event-handlers-and-initialization), [provider initialization](./02-providers.md#24-initialization).